Hospice of Medina County

-HMC Hospice of Medina County is celebrating 30 years of providing quality hospice services to the community.
+Registered as a 501-C3 non-profit, HMC Hospice of Medina County is celebrating more than 30 years of providing quality hospice services to the community.
 Incorporated in 1981, Hospice of Medina County worked through two local agencies - the Medina County Health Department and Catholic Social Services.
 These agencies provided hands-on services that allowed the terminally-ill to stay at home, surrounded by family and friends.
 In those early years, the program was very small with only two or three patients at a time.

 In 1995, HMC The Robertson Bereavement Center, a community outreach of Hospice of Medina County, cut the ceremonial ribbon for the opening of The Robertson Bereavement Center.
 In 1997, BridgesHome Health Care opened.
 In 2002, Barberton Hospice & Palliative Care, a division of Hospice of Medina County, began serving the Barberton and surrounding areas.
 In 2003, an inpatient unit, Hospice of Medina County at The Inn, opened to better serve our hospice patients who cannot be cared for at home.
 In 2006, Life's Treasures Thrift Shop opened the door for business in Medina.
 In 2011, the new headquarters of HMC Hospice of Medina County was opened.

-Hospice of Medina County has over 140 professionals on staff that includes medical directors, nurses, social workers, home health aides, chaplains, and bereavement counselors.
+HMC Hospice of Medina County has more than150 professionals on staff that includes medical directors, nurses, social workers, home health aides, chaplains, and bereavement counselors.
 We are proud to have more than 250 volunteers.
 Patients are able to have the attention of music therapists, beauticians, pet therapists, and massage therapists.
 We are present in hospitals and nursing homes, as well as the patient's home